WisTex/Development-Guide-Docs/README.md

 This repository contains source documentation for Hubzilla, Neuhub, OpenWebAuth, WisTex projects, and related technologies.

-The repository serves as the canonical source for public-facing documentation.
-Documents may be published on one or more websites, including development.guide, neuhub.org, federatedhub.org, and future platforms.
+The repository serves as the canonical source for documentation that may be published on one or more websites, including development.guide, neuhub.org, federatedhub.org, and future platforms.

-## Purpose

-The goal of this repository is to capture, maintain, and share useful technical knowledge.

-Documentation should be created independently of any specific publishing platform.
-The goal is to capture useful information while it is fresh and accurate, then publish it wherever it is most useful.
+## Why This Repository Exists

+Technical knowledge is often discovered while working on a project, solving a problem, or researching a topic.
+If that information is not captured while it is fresh, it can be forgotten, lost in chat logs, buried in forum discussions, or require rediscovery later.

+This repository provides a central place to capture and maintain that knowledge as it is discovered.

-Authors should be able to create and maintain documentation without first deciding where it will be published.
+The documents in this repository are maintained independently of any specific publishing platform.
+Documentation can be written, updated, and reviewed without first deciding where it will eventually be published.

-## Core Principles

-### Source of Truth
+## Source of Truth

-The documents in this repository are the authoritative source versions.
+The Markdown documents stored in this repository are the authoritative versions of the documentation.

-Published websites, wiki pages, CMS content, generated HTML, and other formats should be considered derived publications.
+Published websites, wiki pages, generated HTML, and other formats are considered derived publications generated from these source documents.

-### Documentation First, Publishing Second

-Documentation should be created and maintained independently of any particular website, application, or publishing system.

-Publishing decisions should not create barriers to documenting useful knowledge.

-### Reuse and Redistribution
+## Reuse and Redistribution

-Documents are intended to be shared, reused, adapted, and republished.

-The goal is to encourage the spread of useful technical knowledge rather than restrict its distribution.

-### Clear Communication

-Documentation should favor clear explanations, practical examples, and minimal assumptions about prior knowledge.

-Where possible, documents should be understandable to both newcomers and experienced users.

-Documentation may occasionally use terminology that differs from official project terminology when doing so improves clarity and understanding.
-The goal is not to replace official terminology, but to make concepts easier to understand while remaining technically accurate.

-### Platform Independence

-The repository is independent of any specific website, CMS, wiki, or documentation platform.

-Documents may be published to one or more destinations while remaining maintained in a single location.
+The repository uses the MIT License to encourage sharing, reuse, adaptation, and redistribution.

+Documentation may be incorporated into websites, knowledge bases, project documentation, educational materials, and other resources, subject to the terms of the applicable license.

 ## Repository Structure